-Cindy Brown is a writer, photographer, consultant and life coach.
+Cindy Brown is a writer, life coach, and consultant.

-She now lives in Taos where she is a consultant, life coach, and freelance writer.
-She writes about hiking, health and fitness, history and culture for the Taos News and is the author of two books about nature, including the new Taos Hiking Guide (Nighthawk Press, 2015).
-She offers personal coaching, along with workshops and guided hikes.
+Cindy lives in Taos, New Mexico where she is a freelance writer, life coach, and consultant.
+She writes about nature, hiking, health, history and culture for The Taos News and is the author of two books about nature, including the Taos Hiking Guide (Nighthawk Press, 2015).
+She offers personal coaching and organizational consulting along with workshops and guided hikes.

 At the University of New Mexico - Taos, Cindy earned a certificate in Holistic Health and Healing Arts.
 She reached the Third Degree of Reiki training - Master level.
 In her studies, she focused on health coaching and received additional life coach training to qualify her to work with people making transitions in their lives.
 Cindy is currently studying shamanistic healing practices with the Foundation for Shamanic Studies.